Skip to content

 Skeletal Mesh Editor LODs and triangle count

-• LOD 1 is the practical sweet spot for game use
+• Cinematic LOD3 (Lv-D, ~6.9K triangles): the sweet spot for real-time game use

 © 2026 Accent Game Dev.
 All rights reserved.